Gaming Community Rant

 More importantly, I have this theory that old game music is very close to metal (the music, not material that readily loses electrons in order to form positive ions).
 Game music was predominately a force compelling you onward and thus was often fast, driving and even possibly relentless.
 And like my favorite metal, my favorite game tunes are often display virtuosity (check out Medusa’s Phantasy Star track).

-As games became more complicated and technology improved, we were offered scores with wider variety and this led to less metal influence as well as a loss off something intangible. → Imagine all the gamers playing for today
+As games became more complicated and technology improved, we were offered scores with wider variety and this led to less metal influence as well as a loss off something intangible.
+I may be the only one to think so, but there is no way in hell the overproduced Symphony of the Night soundtrack stands up to 8 bit Castlevania tunes. → Hot Shots Post 3

 Review – Final Fantasy IV